Khalil-420/TEKUP-MINI-CTF/Crypto/sec_mossad/README.md

 ## Description

 The Mossad is using a cryptography algorithm that they claim is secure.
-The Resistance intercepted a message but couldn’t decrypt it.
+The Resistance intercepted a message but couldn't decrypt it.
 Could you help the Resistance decrypt the message?

 VIVA PALESTINA!